skroutz/cogy/README.md

 ### Helpers

 It is possible to define helpers that can be used throughout commands.
+This is useful for DRYing repetitive code.

-They can be defined during configuration and can accept a variable number of arguments, or no arguments at all.
+They are defined during configuration and may also accept arguments.

-Let's define a helper that fetches a `Shops` address of the user who called the
+Let's define a helper that fetches the `address` of a `Shop` record:
 command:

 ```ruby